Sharp Bounds for Genetic Drift in Estimation of Distribution Algorithms: Acknowledgments

 This work was supported by a public grant as part of the Investissement d'avenir project, reference ANR-11-LABX-0056-LMH, LabEx LMH, in a joint call with Gaspard Monge Program for optimization, operations research and their interactions with data sciences.

-This work was also supported by National Key R\&D Program of China (Grant No. 2017YFC0804003); the Program for Guangdong Introducing Innovative and Enterpreneurial Teams (Grant No. 2017ZT07X386); Shenzhen Peacock Plan (Grant No. KQTD2016112514355531); the Science and Technology Innovation Committee Foundation of Shenzhen (Grant No. ZDSYS201703031748284) and the Program for University Key Laboratory of Guangdong Province (Grant No. 2017KSYS008).
+This work was also supported by the Program for Guangdong Introducing Innovative and Enterpreneurial Teams (Grant No. 2017ZT07X386); Guangdong Basic and Applied Basic Research Foundation (Grant No. 2019A1515110177); Shenzhen Peacock Plan (Grant No. KQTD2016112514355531); the Program for University Key Laboratory of Guangdong Province (Grant No. 2017KSYS008); and the Science and Technology Innovation Committee Foundation of Shenzhen (Grant No. JCYJ20190809121403553).
+We thank Guangwen Yang, Haohuan Fu, and Xin Yao for their valuable support of this work.